Miamisburg, Ohio: Government

 Miamisburg is governed by council–manager government with a seven-member city council and a city manager, who is hired by council.
 Four members of city council represent their respective wards and three members are at-large.
 The city also has an elected mayor who largely fills a ceremonial role.
-While the mayor sits on council he or she votes only in the event of a tie.
+The mayor votes only in the event of a tie vote of the council.

 Education

 Public education in Miamisburg is provided by the Miamisburg City School District.
-The superintendent for the district is Dr. Laura Blessing (2020-present).
+The superintendent for the district is Dr. Laura Blessing (2020–present).
 Miamisburg has 6 K-5 buildings, and one PreK - 5th building (Medlar View Elementary School) The schools, and the years they were built are located below in parentheses. :